Where's My Water?: Impact

 The popularity of Where's My Water?, and of Swampy in particular, has led Disney to develop a web series based on Swampy and other characters introduced in the game's cutscenes, including Allie, a female alligator who is the object of both Swampy's and Cranky's affection.
-Where's My Water?: Swampy's Underground Adventures debuted with a teaser August 31, 2012 on the Disney.com website and will feature a 12-episode season, with each episode running around two minutes.
+Where's My Water?: Swampy's Underground Adventures debuted with a teaser August 31, 2012 on the Disney.com website and featured a 12-episode season, each episode running around two minutes.
 The series is animated by Animax Entertainment.
-According to Mark Walker, the senior vice-president of Disney.com, the series will "build out the world and tell Swampy's story and that of other characters".
+According to Mark Walker, the senior vice-president of Disney.com, the series would "build out the world and tell Swampy's story and that of other characters".